mattoxb/cs421-sp25-web/content/Docs/Syllabus.md

 Undergraduates are encouraged to do the extra project as well.
 It will not affect your grade, but it will give me something to say if you happen to want a letter of recommendation later.

+## Code of Conduct

+Our class (and life in general!) will work better if we maintain professionalism and respect for each other.
+We expect courteous and respectful communication at all times, as well as a committment to integerity and honesty in your work.

 ## Academic Integrity